 If diabetic people can use pads, they can definitely use the cup.
-In fact it is better to use the cup and prevent rashes caused by pads.
+In fact, it is better to use the cup and prevent rashes caused by pads.
 But please consult your gynaecologist or diabetologist.

 What activities can I not do with the cup?

 You can do everything but just don’t forget that the cup is inside and don’t forget to clear the cup :-).
-This is the feedback we have had, that it feels so comfortable and you just don’t realize it is period time that people have forgotten that they have a cup inside.
+This is the feedback we have had, that it feels so comfortable and you just don’t realize it is a period of time that people have forgotten that they have a cup inside.

 Do I have to sterilize it after each use?
 Or once at the end of the cycle is enough?